scarar/Laravel-Personal-Blog-PHP/README.md

 1. System Requirements:
    - Linux/Unix system with sudo access
    - Curl installed (`sudo apt-get install curl`)
+   - Node.js and npm for building assets
    - For SQLite (if chosen):
      ```bash
      sudo apt-get install sqlite3 php-sqlite3
      ```

+   Note: The installer will offer to install any missing requirements.

 2. The installer will automatically set up:
    - PHP 8.4 and extensions